Azure/ResourceModules/modules/authorization/role-definition/resource-group/README.md

 ### Parameter: `resourceGroupName`

 The name of the Resource Group where the Role Definition and Target Scope will be applied to.
 If not provided, will use the current scope for deployment.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().name]`

-### Parameter: `roleName`

-Name of the custom RBAC role to be created.
-- Required: Yes
-- Type: string

 ### Parameter: `subscriptionId`

 The subscription ID where the Role Definition and Target Scope will be applied to.
 If not provided, will use the current scope for deployment.

 - Required: No
 - Type: string
 - Default: `[subscription().subscriptionId]`